‘Green Book’ director Farrelly, brother get disability award

 “Despite its immense potential for leadership in inclusion, social justice and civil rights, Hollywood has for far too long left disability out of the conversation about diversity.
 But changemakers like the Farrelly brothers are indispensable players in efforts to shift the conversation,” foundation president Jay Ruderman said.

-Actor Dwayne “The Rock” Johnson, a member of the foundation’s board, also has been calling for Hollywood to cast more actors with disabilities.
+Actor Dwayne “The Rock” Johnson, who has worked closely with the foundation, also has been calling for Hollywood to cast more actors with disabilities.

 Follow Bill Kole on Twitter at https://twitter.com/billkole .

-Note: This story has been updated to correct that Dwayne Johnson has worked closely with the foundation, but not a member of the foundation’s board.